KliCk5000/node-capstone/README.md

 ## Apps Purpose

-A Client Relationship Manager (CRM) where you can keep track of your clients, including when you should follow up with them.
+A Client Relationship Manager (CRM) where you can keep track of your clients, and add various notes to help you stay on top of your work.

 ## Live Demo